ConnorDonegan/connordonegan.github.io/_posts/2025-06-22-true-models.markdown

 > it is perfectly possible to believe that we are finding out properties of the world without believing that anything we say is necessarily the last word on the matter.
 (56)

-The basic argument of realism, <em>at a minimum</em>, asserts the normative value of holding one's self to a standard of work for which the plausibility or realism of one's assumptions and claims is a critical component of good theory and good research.
+The basic argument of realism, at a minimum, asserts the normative value of holding one's self to a standard of work for which the plausibility or realism of one's assumptions and claims is a critical component of good theory and good research.
 It is integral to scientific methodology.

 Turning again to economic theory, an alternative to the methodology of neoclassical economics can be found in Anwar Shaikh's theory of <em> real competition</em>.
 It is interesting to see how Shaikh describes his work.
 As he puts it, orthodox or neoclassical economics 'investigates the workings of a deliberately idealized version of capitalism, from whose vantage point it seeks to characterize the world' (4).
 Many heterodox (neo-Keynesian) critics of the orthodox theory also start with a theory of perfect competition but hold that our reality is one of many 'imperfections' which are just deviations from the basic theory.
 His framework differs from both of those:

 > The goal of this book is to develop a theoretical structure that is appropriate from the very start to the actual operation of existing developed capitalist countries.
 Its object of investigation is neither the perfect nor the imperfect but rather the real.
 (5)

-Some of us were under the impression that this was every economist's job description, but in any case it is not obvious how one is to go about developing theory in that way.
+This sounds great, but it is not obvious how one is to go about developing theory in that way.
 How does one devise an abstract theory without venturing into a netherworld of ideal-types?

-This is where I find Franklin's to be relevant to non-mathematicians.
+This is one area where I find Franklin's book to be relevant to non-mathematicians.
 Mathematics is quite different from the study of society, and I do not intend to suggest otherwise.
 So it is all the more interesting that arguments about realism in mathematics should have any important parallels with realist theory in the social sciences.
 In both mathematics and social science, a key part of the realist argument concerns the question of 'abstraction' or 'theory building' and how to do it well.
-In part, this is also a question of perspective, of how we are 'looking at' our own theories.
+In part, this is also a question of perspective, of how we are 'looking at' and understanding our own theories.

 I am no mathematician, but I will do my best to present a passage of Franklin's book that speaks to the question of abstraction or 'theorization' and its relationship to truth and realism.
 I'll come back to economic theory in the end.